dnephin/playframework/documentation/manual/scalaGuide/main/json/ScalaJsonTransformers.md

 So, generally, for CRUD operations, the only reason you convert JSON into an OO structure is because frameworks are only able to speak OO.

->**I'm not suggesting that you shouldn't use JSON to OO conversion but maybe it is not the common case and we should only convert to OO when we have significant business logic to fulfill.**
+>**I'm not suggesting that you should never use JSON to OO conversion but maybe it is not the common case and we should only convert to OO when we have significant business logic to fulfill.**

-### <a name="new-players">New tech players change the way of manipulating JSON</a>
+### <a name="new-players">New technologies change the way JSON is manipulated</a>

 Besides this fact, we have some new DB types such as Mongo (or CouchDB) accepting document structured data looking almost like JSON trees (_isn't BSON, Binary JSON?_).
 With these DB types, we also have new great tools such as [ReactiveMongo](http://www.reactivemongo.org) which provides reactive environment to stream data to and from Mongo in a very natural way.